AlpineStranger/TrueRandomAPI/README.md

 ### What is background radiation?

-[Wikipedia defines](https://en.wikipedia.org/wiki/Background_radiation) background radiation as the level of ionising radiation present in the environment at a particular location that is not due to the deliberate introduction of radiation sources.
+[Wikipedia defines](https://en.wikipedia.org/wiki/Background_radiation) background radiation is the level of ionising radiation present in the environment at a particular location that is not due to the deliberate introduction of radiation sources.

 There are both terrestrial and extraterrestrial sources of it.